Heard Music...Hidden Music

 A curious and tragic tale, a piece of historical detective work.
 It may or may not have anything to do with Sir Edward Elgar, but it does involve Lord Berners and various celebrities of the 20s, 30s and 40s and touches the tarnished glitter of popular theatre and dance.

 This is an in-depth exploration of "Spirit of Place" in which the forms of each small (twenty minute) symphony are derived from explorations and photographs of places which seem to have a particular archetypal quality.
 The first, "Border", explores the border of Herefordshire and Wales.
 The second, "Vale", explores the vale of Trent and Sow around Shugborough.
-I will present the video of Vale at Shugborough on Sunday August 2nd 2015 starting at 2.00pm and a version for string quartet and piano will be performed there on Sunday 6th September.
+I presented the video of Vale at Shugborough on Sunday August 2nd 2015 starting at 2.00pm and a version for string quartet and piano will be performed there on Sunday 6th September.
 Vale can be found on YouTube here

 Did the spirit of Franciscanism survive in England after the Reformation?
 This essay focuses on how we "read the world".
 It's partly background research for "A Pilgrimage in Disguise" and forthcoming projects.